ismaelcmajada/Nuxt3-Vuetify3-Prisma-Auth/README.md

 - `AUTH_SECRET`: Your JWT token secret.

 Please ensure that these variables are correctly set in your `.env` file.
 You can use the provided `.env.example` as a reference.

-## Getting Started

-To get started:

-1. Clone the repository.
-2. Setup your `.env` file based on the provided `.env.example`.
-3. Run `npm install`.
-4. Execute `npx prisma db push` to generate the database file based on Prisma's schema.
-5. Run `npm run dev`.

-The application will then run on your local server.